Kong/docs.konghq.com/app/docs/enterprise/0.32-x/plugins/rate-limiting-advanced.md

 ---
-title: Rate Limiting Plugin
+title: Rate Limiting Advanced Plugin
 ---
-# Rate Limiting Plugin
+# Rate Limiting Advanced Plugin
 ## Configuration

 Method 1: apply it on top of an API by executing the following request on your Kong server: